spettersson/splunk4patientprivacy/data_guide.md

 #### **4. Create the Sourcetype(s)**

-By now, you should know how to configure event-line breaking and timestamp assignment for each individual sourcetype.
-The next step is to actually create the sourcetype(s).
+The next step is to create the sourcetype(s).
 How this is done depends on how your Splunk deployment type.

 ##### **For Splunk Cloud and Splunk Enterprise ([Single Server](https://docs.splunk.com/Documentation/Splunk/latest/Deploy/Distributedoverview#:~:text=In%20single%2Dinstance%20deployments%2C%20one%20instance%20of%20Splunk%20Enterprise%20handles%20all%20aspects%20of%20processing%20data%2C%20from%20input%20through%20indexing%20to%20search.%20A%20single%2Dinstance%20deployment%20can%20be%20useful%20for%20testing%20and%20evaluation%20purposes%20and%20might%20serve%20the%20needs%20of%20department%2Dsized%20environments.))**
 - Create a respository (that is, a Splunk App) where each sourcetype should be stored.